 You may download the application for candidacy online.
 The request must be submitted no later than the semester prior to graduation.
 The Dean will review the request for candidacy and will notify the student of the decision

 All students must pass a comprehensive examination which may be scheduled though the Graduate Coordinator any time after the student has been admitted to candidacy and has completed 24 sch including the four required courses.
 The exam will be made available to qualified students on Blackboard and will be graded instantly upon completion.
-Students who have completed at least 18 hours of course work including the 4 required courses may also request a practice exam be made available in the Blackboard format through the Graduate Coordinator.
+Students who have completed at least 24 hours of course work including the 4 required courses from the particular program in which the student is enrolled (CJ or HS) may also request a practice exam be made available in the Blackboard format through the Graduate Coordinator.
 Exams will consist of 200 multiple choice questions.
 Students must score a minimum of 70% to pass.
 If a student does not pass the Comprehensive Exam the first time, they must retake the entire exam at a time to be scheduled through the Graduate Coordinator.
 A student who fails their second attempt may petition (must show significant cause) the Graduate Coordinator for a third attempt.
 The student can expect one of 3 outcomes from their petition: